 Firewall settings should allow accessing secondary nodes from the agents and from the main TeamCity server (the main server also communicates with the nodes by HTTP).

 It is recommended that the main TeamCity server and all secondary nodes have the same version.
 In certain cases, the main server and the secondary nodes can be running different versions for a short period, for example, during the minor upgrade of the main server.
 When the versions of the secondary node and the main server are different, the corresponding health report will be displayed on both nodes.

 When upgrading to a minor version (a bugfix release), the main and the secondary nodes should be running without issues as the TeamCity data has the same format.
-You can upgrade the main TeamCity server and then the secondary servers as usual.
+You can upgrade the main TeamCity server and then the secondary servers manually, or using the automatic update.

 When upgrading the main server to a major version, its TeamCity data format will change.
 We recommend stopping all the secondary nodes before starting the upgrade of the main server to avoid any possible data format errors.

 All secondary nodes must be upgraded after the main server major upgrade to be able to process tasks.